-- (a) A candidate admitted under (ii.) and (iii.), or (iv.) of Regulation 1(a) shall offer both Parts. - (b) A candidate admitted under (i.) of Regulation 1(a) for a Master of Antarctic Studies shall offer Part II only. - (c) All students admitted to the Master of Antarctic Studies will complete a coherent programme of study approved by the Chair of the Board of Studies: Antarctic Studies.
+- (a) A candidate admitted under (i) of Regulation 1(a) or Regulation 1(b) shall offer both Parts. - (b) A candidate admitted under (ii.) of Regulation 1(a) for a Master of Antarctic Studies shall offer Part II only. - (c) All students admitted to the Master of Antarctic Studies will complete a coherent programme of

 A candidate may be enrolled for the degree of Master of Antarctic Studies either on a full-time or part-time basis.
 A part-time candidate is one who, because of employment, health, family or other reasons, is unable to devote his or her full-time to study.
-Part-time enrolment requires the approval of the Dean of Science
+Part-time enrolment requires the approval of the Dean of Science.